volodymyrhudyma/blog/content/blog/git-stash-like-a-pro.md

 `git stash clear`

-The example:
+Example:

 ![Git Clear All Stashes From The List](/img/screenshot-2021-07-17-at-14.10.24.png "Git Clear All Stashes From The List")

 ## Advanced: Auto Stash

-When doing rebase, you need to have clean working directory, otherwise Git will notify you that something is wrong:
+When you rebase, you must have a clean working directory, otherwise Git reports that something is wrong:

 ![Git Rebase Fail](/img/screenshot-2021-07-17-at-14.18.53.png "Git Rebase Fail")

-There are a few ways to resolve this:
+There are a few ways to fix this:

 * Commit changes
-* Drop changes
+* Discard changes
 * Stash and re-apply changes manually
 * Stash and re-apply changes automatically

-We will focus now on the last one, which is possible with the **\--autostash** command.
+We will now focus on the last option, which is possible with the **\--autostash** command.

-This command will automatically stash changes before rebase and re-apply them after:
+With this command, the changes are automatically stashed before the rebase and re-applied after:

 ![Git Rebase With --autostash Option](/img/screenshot-2021-07-17-at-14.21.52.png "Git Rebase With --autostash Option")